mcellteam/mcell/libmcell/documentation/generated/model.rst

 * | **export_data_model**

    * | file: str = None
+     | If file is not set, then uses the first VizOutput to determine the target directory
+     | and creates name using the current iteration.
+Fails if argument file is not set and
+     | there is no VizOutput in the model.

   | Exports the current state of the model into a data model JSON format.
   | Does not export state of molecules.
   | Must be called after model initialization.
-  | If file is not set, then uses the first VizOutput to determine the target directory
-  | and creates name using the current iteration.
-Fails if argument file is not set and there is no VizOutput.
   | Always exports the current state, i.e. with the current geometry and reaction rates.
   | Events (ReleaseSites and VizOutputs) with scheduled time other than zero are not exported correctly yet.